Snyasimi/DSA/README.md

 ##### 1. INSERTION

 The insertion operation means to add something to the array, we can add anywhere front,end or any given index.
-Though remenber adding at the front or at an index close to the begining is resource intensive as all the elements after it need to be shifted to the left.
+Though remenber adding at the front or at an index close to the begining is resource intensive as all the elements after it need to be shifted to the right.

+######Algorithm
+INSERTING AN ELEMENT AT A GIVEN POSITION

+1. Declare two variables, SIZE and MAX SIZE.
+SIZE will be used to keep the index of the last item in the array,Max size is the size of the array.
+1. Check if the given Positon is valid, i.e its not more than MAX SIZE.
+1. If the position is less than max size, you should start a loop from the last element in the array.
+This loop is used to shift the items to the right.
+The way this loop works is
+	* The sarting index should be SIZE - 1 *since arrays always start from position 0*.
+	* While iterating, shift the items to the right i.e *Array[i+1] = Array[i]* .
+	* When the loops stop condition will be Position-1.
+Thus when u reach Position-1 you should terminate the loop.
+	* After the loop has been terminated, insert the item at that position *Array[Position-1] = data*.
+Keep in mind how we count the postions ;).

+1. Thats all.

+now lets move on to the next operation.
+Deletion.

+#### 2. DELETION

+This operation is self expalantory, to delete an item in the array. there are two ways in which we can approach this.
+	* Deleteing the last item in the array.
+	* Deleting at a specified index. let's start with the first one

+Deleting at a specified index